Castawords: a variant logic puzzle

 Imagine that the sides of four dice or wooden blocks (cubes) are labeled with 24 different letters of the alphabet, and the dice are rolled a number of times to produce a dozen or so four-letter words (reading the topmost letter from each cube and arranging them in an appropriate order).
 For example, if the four cubes are labeled ABCDEF / GHIJKL / MNOPQR / STUVWX, some possible words are LURE, SOLE, and VAIN.
 The object of the puzzle, given a list of words, is to deduce the distribution of the 24 letters among the four cubes, based on the fact that each word contains one letter from each cube (and hence letters appearing in the same word cannot appear on the same cube).
+[Occasionally you might see three-letter variations with three blocks, but these are usually much too easy to be interesting.]

 When a puzzle is properly constructed, all 24 letters are present, and there is a unique solution (as in cryptarithms, we call such puzzles ideal).
-All of the puzzles presented here are ideal, except for number 29.
+All of the puzzles presented here are ideal, except for number 21.
 Non-ideal puzzles are sometimes found in puzzle magazines: the composer specifies which two letters are missing, and other letters not found in the word list must be placed in empty slots so that each block has six different letters.

 (1) BACK BIRD CUTE DOWN FIGS FLUX JERK MANE MYTH PLOY SODA ZIPS